sabiou/haske-python/docs/core-concepts/sessions.md

 # Sessions & State

 Haske applications often need to persist information between requests—user identities, flash messages, rate-limit counters, and more.
-The framework supplies building blocks for cookie-based sessions, signed tokens, and in-memory caching so you can pick the right strategy for each use case.【F:README.md†L183-L210】【F:haske/middleware.py†L40-L135】【F:haske/auth.py†L1-L188】【F:haske/cache.py†L1-L120】
+The framework supplies building blocks for cookie-based sessions, signed tokens, and in-memory caching so you can pick the right strategy for each use case.

 ## Cookie sessions